piotr-rzepa/socket-chat-app/README.md

 # real-time-chat-app
-Website based on Socket.io and Express libraries, which allows users to create and join separate chat rooms and talk with each other.</br>
+Website based on Socket.io and Express libraries, which allows users to create, join separate chat rooms and talk with each other in a bidirectional manner.</br>
 Strona na socket.io i expressie, pozwalająca użytkownikom na tworzenie i dołączanie do prywatnych pokojów oraz prowadzenie rozmów<br/>
-#### Link to application, deployed in heroku cloud service: [coding-website-project](https://coding-web-project-rzepa.herokuapp.com/home/page1)
+#### Link to application, deployed in heroku cloud service: [socket-chat-app](https://rzepa-nodejs-chat-app.herokuapp.com/)

 ## Setup
 To run this project, clone it and run it using scripts defined in package.json: